 The fact that they don’t require the LSAT or GRE for admission instead focusing on overall academic performance, personal achievements, and potential for success, is a testament to their commitment to diversity and inclusivity in legal education.
 It’s a refreshing take on legal education, and it just might be the ideal choice for prospective students seeking a less traditional pathway to their law degree.

-However, if you’re still unsure about the decision, we recommend reading through our list of law school admission consultants who can provide personalized advice based on your goals and circumstances.
+However, if you’re still unsure about the decision, we recommend reading through our list of admission consultants who can provide personalized advice based on your goals and circumstances.
 Stay with us to the end as we unveil more law schools that have broken the mold by discarding the LSAT and GRE requirements.
 And later, we’ll reveal which ones we rank as the best and worst among them.
 Intrigued?
 Read on.

 What Law Schools Don’t Require LSAT